l3erkt/AnimeINFO/docs/README.md

     - animePG13 -> only grabs anime rated for 13 or older
     - animeR17 -> only grabs anime rated for 17 or older
 #### Danbooru
-Danbooru is used to fetch anime art, however all art is fetched through the server to keep your API key private.
+Danbooru is used to fetch anime art, however all art is fetched through the server to keep your API key private (all art is filtered by the [general rating](https://danbooru.donmai.us/wiki_pages/api%3Aposts#:~:text=rating,s%2C%20q%2C%20e%5D)).

 ##### Core Fetch Function
 `fetchArt(query = "", single_post = false)`